CyberPsychology and Cybercology

 - ‘ology’ refers to ‘the reason and meaning and study’ – in this instance: of the neurological and psychological/behavioural effects of digital technology use.

-Cybercology is an online resource with the aim of pursuing and showcasing insights into the psychology, sociology and anthropology of ‘Technology at Work and Play’.
+Cybercology is a resource with the primary purpose of pursuing and showcasing insights into the psychology, (including the sociology and anthropology) of Digital Technology use Work, Life and Play.

 The particular focus is on how technology is changing who we are and how we engage with it as adults.
 This includes: